 I love the “Next Time You See…” series, you can’t go wrong when adding them to your non-fiction children’s section.
 Bold, easy explanations to complex ideas, and fantastic National Geographic-level pictures.

-This book is out March 1, 2017, so I didn’t get to use it for my Story Time (I did this program the last week of February), but if I could have pushed it back, I would have done it JUST to be able to use this book.
+This book is out March 1, 2017, so I didn’t get to use it for my Story Time (I did this program the last week of February in 2017), but if I could have pushed it back, I would have done it JUST to be able to use this book.
 I’ve inserted the book trailer later on in this program, so you can take a peak at how great the National Science Teachers Association really is.

 The rain is falling down, (flutter fingers down) SPLASH (clap once